Laurent56/scylla_shopping/README.md

 Example 3: Create and test CartService (which HAS-A ScyllaDAO)   \

+This CartService is backed by the Scylla DAO Implementation (class ScyllaDAOImpl) which does all the heavy lifting to and from ScyllaDB.

+The CartService provides convenience methods to work with a Cart and Items to add and remove items from the Cart, as well as to save a Cart to ScyllaDB with the persist() method.  \

+There are also method to display a single Cart, and also a mehtod to display all Carts (which displays all carts found in ScyllaDB).
+Here is the example code for how to test this CartService:  \

 CartService service = new CartService();  \

 // Service has a display cart let's test it:  \